IBM/Predictive-Industrial-Visual-Analysis/README.md

 ```

-#### Bluemix application
+#### IBM Cloud application
-To troubleshoot your Bluemix application, use the logs.
+To troubleshoot your IBM Cloud application, use the logs.
 To see the logs, run:

 ```bash
 cf logs <application-name> --recent